episode6/typed/typed-preferences/README.md

-# Typed Preferences (for Android)
+# Typed!
+Preferences (for Android)
-A wrapper around android's SharedPreferences that simplifies call-site access to them.
+A typed! wrapper for android's SharedPreferences that simplifies call-site access to them.

 #### Installation
 ```groovy